oblac/jodd-site/doc/index.md

 [Quickstart](/doc/quickstart/index.html) - start experiencing *Jodd* right away.

 [Build web applications with Jodd](example/index.html)
-- an old tutorial that gives step-by-step instructions how to build web application using *Jodd*.
+- tutorial that gives step-by-step instructions how to build web application using *Jodd*.
 Along it also provides some best-practices using *Jodd* frameworks.